-Program Activities for FY 2020 - 2022: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2023 - 2025: Describe any activities that will be taken to implement, maintain or improve your PRISM and/or ITD programs.

-Page 37 of 84 last updated on: 8/18/2022 11:43:39 AM Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).
 CVS will continue to submit quarterly PRISM reports as required to remain MCSAP eligible.